c4spar/cliffy-manual/command/types.md

   .option("-p, --pizza-type <type>", "Flavour of pizza.")
   // Option with required number value.
   .option("-a, --amount <amount:integer>", "Pieces of pizza.")
-  // One required and one optional command arguemnt.
+  // One required and one optional command argument.
   .arguments("<input:file> [output:file]")
   .parse(Deno.args);